I am an applied human capital economist interested in learning what prevents disadvantaged populations to achieve their full potential.

 For instance, I have studied how setting minimum academic requirements to enroll into athletic activities or obtaining a driving license can improve high school graduation and crime rates, the increasing relevance of grandmothers as childcare givers, the birth order effect, how personality traits affect productivity, and the dynamic and heterogeneous impacts of experiencing the death of a sibling.

-The Early Origins of Birth Order Differences in Children's Outcomes and Parental Behaviour, 2016. (w.
-Jee K. Lehmann and Ana.
-Nuevo-Chiquero).
+The Early Origins of Birth Order Differences in Children's Outcomes and Parental Behaviour. (w.
+Jee K. Lehmann and Ana Nuevo-Chiquero).
 Early Career Researcher Award prize, AHES.
-Forthcoming at the Journal of Human Resources.
+Journal of Human Resources, Summer 2018 53(3).
+Most read paper of the journal since 2018.

 In the Media